yegor256/blog/_posts/2017/may/2017-05-30-why-contribute-to-open-source.md

 [docker/docker](https://github.com/docker/docker), but you _may_ earn
 some intangible value, which will be converted to cash later.

-Moreover, you _must_ earn it&mdash;this is my point.
+Moreover, you _must_ earn it---this is my point.
 Otherwise, if you contribute out of pure [altruism](https://en.wikipedia.org/wiki/Altruism), you will lose the motivation very soon.
 Not because